arcticberry/payreflect-react-payment-sdk/README.md

 # payreflect-react-payment-sdk
-A ReactJs payment SDK for pay reflect
+A ReactJs payment SDK for Payreflect to make payment with multiple service providers